 I am a grandmother of two Cimino kids.
 The staff has been above average in any dealings I have had with them.
 I visit the girls from out of town and appreciate the security the school has in place.
 It's assuring to know all the children are safe there.

 Cimino Elementary School is a public elementary school in Brandon.
 The principal of Cimino Elementary School is MS. CINDY DOWDY, who can be contacted at Cindy.Dowdy@sdhc.k12.fl.us.
-804 students go to Cimino Elementary School and are mostly Black, non-Hispanic; Multiracial; and White, non-Hispanic.
-3% of the Cimino Elementary School students have "limited English proficiency."
+804 students attend Cimino Elementary School and identify as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
+3% of the Cimino Elementary School students are "limited in English proficiency."
 32% of the 804 students here are paying reduced lunch prices.
-The ratio of students to teachers at Cimino Elementary School is 13:1.
+The student to teacher ratio at Cimino Elementary School is 13:1.
 Lithia Springs Elementary School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 - Video film production

 |Native American or Native Alaskan||0%||0.3%|

 |Students eligible for free or reduced-price lunch program||32%||60%|